rectorphp/getrector-com/resources/docs/introduction.md

     ->withPreparedSets(deadCode: true);
 ```

-> If you're on PHP 7.x, you need to passed value argument instead, on `deadCode` argument set as first argument:
+> If you're on PHP 7.x, you need to passed value argument instead, for `deadCode` set, it is a first argument, so you can define:
 > ```php
 >    ->withPreparedSets(true)
 > ```